ibm-cloud-docs/app-configuration/ac-settings.md

 You can also modify the **URL** of the domains by using the **Edit** option.

-If you are using JavaScript or React SDK, you need to register your domains with {{site.data.keyword.appconfig_short}} API.
+If you are using JavaScript or React SDK, you need to allowlist your domains using the above steps or using {{site.data.keyword.appconfig_short}} API.
 For more information, see [here](https://{DomainName}/apidocs/app-configuration#update-originconfigs){: external}.
 {: note}